-Nivolumab is indicated as monotherapy for the treatment of unresectable or metastatic (advanced) melanoma and for various other cancer types.
-Nivolumab is also indicated in combination with ipilimumab (Yervoy®) for the treatment of unresectable or metastatic melanoma (discussed in a separate nursing tool).
+Ipilimumab is indicated as a monotherapy for unresectable or metastatic (advanced) melanoma and as an adjuvant treatment of resected stage 3 melanoma.
+Ipilimumab is also indicated in combination with nivolumab (Opdivo®) for the treatment of unresectable or metastatic melanoma (discussed in a separate nursing tool).